 1. I will never pick Barcelona to lose a Clasico ever again ...

 Leading up to the seventh and final Clasico of 2011, I predicted Real Madrid would beat Barcelona at the Bernabeu.
 It was my belief that Los Blancos were in better form and had matured enough to beat their eternal rivals.
 I was wrong.
 Barca still proved they are the best team on the planet, even if they were a little lucky on December 10th in Madrid.
-Read the rest of this entry »
+FULL POST

 The Miami Heat chose to remain in their locker room while the Dallas Mavericks celebrated their championship at mid-court before Sunday's season-opener for both teams.

 Miami then came out and burned hotter than a pine forest in mid-August, building a 35-point lead in the third quarter en route to a more than comfortable opening-day win over the team that beat them in last season’s Finals.
-Read the rest of this entry »
+FULL POST

 Normally, on my weekly blog, I pick one football topic and discuss it at length.
 This week, I decided to do something a little different.
 There are various subjects I would like to discuss and since it is Christmas, I thought I would do something to make myself happy and talk about them all.

 Firstly, I would like to congratulate FC Barcelona for being crowned FIFA Club World Cup champions.
 Let’s face it, we already knew the Spanish giants were the best team on the planet, but now they have the trophy to prove it.
 I think it is fair to say we are running out of superlatives to describe Barca, aren’t we?
-Read the rest of this entry »
+FULL POST

 The ruling by the Football Association to ban Liverpool and Uruguay striker Luis Suarez for eight matches and to fine him $63,000 for racial abuse has proved controversial for a number of reasons.

 It is the first time the governing body of English football has disciplined a player on such terms, a move that has been welcomed by many in the game as tangible evidence that talk of "kicking racism out of football" has some teeth.
-Read the rest of this entry »
+FULL POST

 I’ve said it before, and I will say it again: Roberto Mancini is not the right man to guide Manchester City to major football honors.
 I will go further by stating that while the Italian coach is still at Eastlands, the Citizens will not win the English Premier League or the European Champions League.

 My opinion is based on several factors, some of which were quite evident again at Chelsea on Monday when City lost for the first time in the domestic league this season.
-Read the rest of this entry »
+FULL POST

 If you want to know why Tiger Woods isn’t about to dominate golf the way he once did, watch Luke Donald and Rory McIlroy go head to head at the Dubai World Championship this weekend.